boswelja/WatchConnectionLib/README.md

 # Watch Connection Library

-A kotlin-first Android library to provide a shared API for multiple smartwatch platforms.
+A kotlin-first Android library to provide a shared API for interacting with multiple smartwatches from different platforms.
 You can find the latest version from the [Releases section](https://github.com/boswelja/WatchConnectionLib/releases)

 ## Modules